 Marilyn A. Caabay and Josenita L. Edep began working with us in 1990.
 Without them this

 dictionary would not have become a reality.
-Their pictures and bio data appear at right.
+Their picture appears in the Photo Journal.

 Inday, thank you for your patience with the editing, for “going around the world” from a to s to b to t and back

 Lingkoy, we will never forget you.
 Thank you for your stories, for all the cultural words and

 Rosita A. Llanzana and Hermila A. Leido also worked as compilers during the early years of

 Merelina B. Larang, Rosie B. de Castro, and Wilfredo Z. Dacuan helped with initial